valentingol/gan-face-editing/README.md

 - [x] Resolve some artifacts and background problems with depth estimation
 - [x] Refactor the code to make it more convenient
 - [x] Add a convenient config system
-- [ ] Improve realism with GFP GAN - IN PROGRESS 🚧
+- [x] Improve realism with GFP GAN
-- [ ] Look for other repo to solve skin and age
+- [ ] Look for other repo to solve skin and age in data_challenge branch (IN PROGRESS 🚧)
+- [ ] Fix artifact bugs (IN PROGRESS 🚧)
+- [ ] Allow using GFP GAN and depth estimation on a subset of transformations/images
+- [ ] Improve depth estimation speed with a lighter model
 - [ ] Test GAN retraining and extract direction features

 ## Quick Start